Blizzard (Marvel Comics): Donald Gill

-Born in Delaware, Donald "Donnie" Gill was a professional criminal hired by Justin Hammer (who gave him a cryogenic suit resembling that of Gregor Shapanka).
-Since Blizzard was vaporized by Iron Man 2020, Donnie adopted the name.
-His first mission involved working with the Beetle and Blacklash to capture Force, who had betrayed Hammer.
-However, Blizzard was clumsy and annoyed his teammates with his amateurish mistakes (such as creating an ice wall blocking the path to their objective).
-After encasing Blacklash in ice, the trio fled as reinforcements arrived to protect Force.
+Born in Delaware, Donald "Donnie" Gill is a professional criminal who is hired by Justin Hammer following the death of Gregor Shapanka and given a cryogenic suit resembling Shapanka's.
+His first mission involves working with Beetle and Blacklash to capture Force, who had betrayed Hammer.
+However, Blizzard is clumsy and annoys his teammates with his amateurish mistakes (such as creating an ice wall blocking the path to their objective).
+After encasing Blacklash in ice, the trio flees as reinforcements arrive to protect Force.